 Confidence makes it easier to

 pick up your attracted gender perform at the gym.
 If performance goes up, your results go up, and well everybody wins.

-You don’t need to know what I know, but it can’t hurt learning some of the basic words.
+You don’t need to know everything I know, but it can’t hurt learning some of the basics.

 I’ll do my best to give you the common tongue terms and the more technical terms together.